Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/developing_di_parser.rst

 Best practice workflow
 ----------------------

-* Follow the Installation_ instructions for a development install
+* Follow the :ref:`Installation` instructions for a development install
 * Checkout a new branch
 * Edit the contents of the :file:`dose_instructions_parser` folder
 * Check the outcome using :program:`parse_dose_instructions` on the command line, or by importing the local :mod:`dose_instruction_parser` package and running from python
 * Add comments for other developers
 * Add docstrings for code users
 * Make sure you update any tests in :file:`parse_dose_instructions/di_parser/tests`